Dog Separation Anxiety Signs

 For some dogs, yes.
 A crate can help dogs who feel secure there, but it can intensify panic for dogs with confinement distress.

-Record the first minutes after departure, whether the dog eats, vocalizes, paces, sleeps, or targets exits, and how long recovery takes after you return.
+Record the first minutes after departure: whether your dog eats, vocalizes, paces, sleeps, targets exits, and how they look when you return.

 A clear, safety-first look at the signs of separation anxiety and how to separate panic from boredom or normal protest.